Dan Schulman

 Daniel H. Schulman (born January 19, 1958) is an American business executive.
-He is president and CEO of PayPal, formerly serving as group president of enterprise growth at American Express.
+He is the chief executive of Verizon and former president and CEO of PayPal, and before that group president of enterprise growth at American Express.
 Schulman was responsible for American Express' global strategy to expand alternative mobile and online payment services, form new partnerships, and build revenue streams beyond the traditional card and travel businesses.
-Earlier, he served as president of Sprint's prepaid group and the founding CEO of Virgin Mobile.
+Earlier, he was president of Sprint's prepaid group and the founding CEO of Virgin Mobile.

 Early life

 Schulman was born in Newark, New Jersey to Jewish parents, and grew up in Princeton, New Jersey with two siblings, a brother Joel Schulman, and a sister, the late Amy Adina Schulman, who died in 1986.
-He was captain of the tennis and lacrosse teams at Princeton High School, and went on to receive a bachelor's degree in economics from Middlebury College, and an MBA from New York University Stern School of Business.
+He received a bachelor's degree in economics from Middlebury College, and an MBA from New York University Stern School of Business.

 His mother, S. Ruth Schulman, was associate dean of Rutgers' Graduate School of Applied and Professional Psychology (GSAPP) from 1974 to 1999.
 His father, Mel Schulman, was a chemical engineer.

 Schulman once told The New York Times, "I was born with social activism in my DNA.
 My grandfather was a union organizer in the garment district in New York City.
 My mother took me to a civil rights demonstration in Washington in my stroller."